circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 {: #the-circleci-dashboard-for-sumo-logic }

 Use this dashboard to:
-  - Monitor real-time CI performance, activity, and health or track over time.
+  - Monitor real-time CI performance, activity, and health, or track over time.
   - Identify opportunities of optimization.

 ![header]({{ site.baseurl }}/assets/img/docs/Sumologic_Demo.png)